archival-0x/bfc/README.md

 With a nice parser and compiler!

-* Python
+* Python/C

-Foreign function interface to the C++ implementation!
+Foreign function interface to a C implementation!

 * Golang